In this blog, we will look at the best service discovery tools that are open source.

 With evolving microservice architecture, service discovery is becoming a must-have for all modern applications.
 New components that get deployed should be able to find other service endpoints very efficiently without much latency.
-Service discovery paves a way for this.
-You can read about service discovery from here (What does service discovery really mean)
+Service discovery paves the way for this.

-Microservices and service discovery go hand in hand and the following open source tools that provide service discovery functionality.
+Microservices and service discovery go hand in hand and the following open-source tools provide service discovery functionality.

 Consul is a tool for service discovery, monitoring, and configuration.
 It uses Serf to form dynamic clusters and a peer-to-peer data store, based on the Serf library.
 Consul is a highly distributed service discovery tool.

 It can act as a key-value store for configuration management.
 Serf (gossip protocol) is used to manage everything in the cluster like failure detection.
 Another consensus protocol called Raft manages consistency within the system.

 - Consul makes it easy for services to register themselves and to discover other services by MySQL, DNS, or HTTP interface.

 - The DNS support is extensive and they can be configured to make the process more seamless.

 - Consul offers excellent health check features that can alert the operators of any issue in the cluster.